biocypher/biochatter-paper/manuscript.md

 Xorbits Inference includes a large number of open-source models out of the box, and new models from Hugging Face Hub [@{https://huggingface.co/}] can be added using the intuitive graphical user interface.

 In addition, we provide fully browser-based deployment of LLMs using WebAssembly (WASM) and the web-llm library (https://github.com/mlc-ai/web-llm).
-We host a local model using web-llm, which is accessed by the BioChatter server within ChatGSE Next.
+We host a local model using web-llm, which is accessed by the BioChatter server within BioChatter Next.
 This combination creates a secure conversational environment and minimises the risks associated with data breaches.
 Hosting local LLMs using WebLLM allows them to run without an internet connection in a WASM module.
 This architecture thus enables complete data security and is limited only by the resources of the host computer.